 Writing Through the Storm

-“Sounds like you’re doing really good,” a friend said at lunch the other day, and I just had to laugh.
+“Sounds like you’re doing really well lately,” a friend said at lunch the other day, and I just had to laugh.

 Fooled them again.

 Those closest to me know that I have been quite a mess lately.
-There’s no denying it’s been a rocky fortnight, and I wasn’t doing such a great job of obscuring my agitation and anxiety.
+There’s no denying it’s been a rocky fortnight, and I wasn’t doing a very good job of obscuring my agitation and anxiety.